computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

     - p: 'The two featured images show the layout of a simple warehouse with two packages.
 A brief overview for picking up and delivering one of the packages is shown in the second image.
-The green arrows show where pick up or drop offs happen.'
+The green arrows show where pick up or drop offs took place.'

-    - p: 'A video showing the completion of a more complex warehouse layout is also shown.'
+    - p: 'The featured video shows the completion of a more complex warehouse layout.'
 ---